G-Research/ParquetSharp/docs/guides/MemoryBenchmarks.md

 1. **LogicalColumnReader (ParquetFileReader)** – Provides direct, column-oriented access with type safety and predictable memory usage.
 2. **Arrow API (FileReader)** – Uses Apache Arrow’s in-memory columnar format for row-oriented access, which can be tuned for memory efficiency.
-3. **Row-Oriented API** – Simple, sequential row-by-row iteration using a custom enumerator, useful for very low memory overhead scenarios.
+3. **Row-Oriented API** – A convenient row-by-row abstraction built on top of the column readers.
+While easier to use for some workloads, it is generally not memory-efficient and may use more memory than the lower-level APIs.

 Each API supports configuration options that can change memory consumption and read performance.
 Understanding these trade-offs is key to optimizing your Parquet workloads.